MicrosoftDocs/win32-pr.de-de/desktop-src/WsdApi/eventarg.md

 ## <a name="remarks"></a>Hinweise

-Mögliche Werte sind 1 (Ereignisargumente eingeschlossen) und 0 (Standard, ausgeschlossene Ereignisargumente).
+Mögliche Werte sind 1 (eingeschlossene Ereignisargumente) und 0 (Standard, ausgeschlossene Ereignisargumente).

 ## <a name="element-information"></a>Elementinformationen